anth0nyg2003/configure-ad/README.md

 </p>
 <p>
 Open Windows PowerShell as Administrator.
 Run ping 10.0.0.4 (or the actual static IP of DC-1) to test connectivity.
 Run ipconfig /all to confirm that the DNS server for Client-1 is set to DC-1's Private IP.
+After that you can close client-1 as we need to remote in DC-1 for the next step.
 </p>
 <br />